matiasmane/BWA/README.md

 Attributes: real name, username, email, phone number, address
 Connections: friendship, event, discussion, group, message, status update

-**Event**
-Description: The model for an event that a user can create and others can join.
-Attributes: name, description, category, duration, place, participants
-Connections: discussion, user

 **Discussion**
 Description: The model for a discussion between two or more users.
 Attributes: participants